For many programs, National TRIO Day has become a tradition.

 Use #NationalTRIODay on social media!

-Please be sure to send pictures and news clips about your TRIO Day activities to COE Associate Vice President for Communications and Marketing Terrance Hamm at [email protected] and Digital Media Manager Trauvello Stevenson at [email protected]!
+Please be sure to send pictures and news clips about your TRIO Day activities to COE Vice President for Communications and Marketing Terrance Hamm at [email protected] and Digital Media Manager Trauvello Stevenson at [email protected]!

 Upcoming Events